Detecting Axion-Like Particles with Primordial Black Holes: Experiments and Likelihood Analysis

 \subsection{Signal Detection and Distinguishability between SM and ALP}

-In order to determine whether a particular model is observable, we perform the analysis described above using the background as the ``true" model.
-The parameter space of the test model is then scanned over in order to determine the parameter values such that the likelihood differs by a specified significance.\footnote{During the scan, we assume that the likelihood always decreases with increasing $f_\mathrm{PBH}$.} These results correspond to the PBH discovery bounds in Fig.~\ref{fig:PBHparamBounds}.
+In order to determine whether a particular model is observable (distinguishable from the astrophysical background), we perform the analysis described above using the background (no PBHs present) as the ``true" model.
+The parameter space of the test model is then scanned over in order to determine the parameter values such that the likelihood differs by a specified significance.\footnote{During the scan, we assume that the likelihood always decreases with increasing $f_\mathrm{PBH}$.} These results correspond to the PBH discovery bounds in Fig.~\ref{fig:PBHparamBounds} and will be discussed later.
 If the population of PBH is above the corresponding line, then the PBH will be bright enough that they are distinguishable from the background.
 Note that for a particular $M_\mathrm{PBH}$ and $m_a$, the ALP-case bound is always equal to or stronger than the SM-case bound.
 This is due to the PBHs producing the same SM particles; however, with the introduction of ALPs, there is an additional degree of freedom which results in a brighter, thus easier to observe, signal.
-Also note that for heavier PBHs or heavier ALPs, the ALP-case asymptotes to the SM-case.
+Also note that for heavier PBHs or heavier ALPs, the ALP-case asymptotes to the SM-case while the other mass is held fixed.
 This is due to the ALP degree of freedom becoming exponentially suppressed when the Hawking temperature is much lower than $m_a$.